 Apart from looking at the reconstructed temple, we had the chance to see the excavations in progress.
 They are very hard work!
 We also had a short chat with the very friendly guard.

 I have to say, I felt a little sorry for the archaeology students who are volunteering in excavations under the scorching sun!
 But to me, watching archaeologists at work was really fascinating.

-(In all honesty, I found it more interesting to look at the excavation rather than at the heavily reconstructed temple.
-I thought it was somewhat out of place – but hey, this is just my un-expert view and please ignore it.
-After all, everyone seems to have an opinion when it comes to restorations).
+But hey, this is just my un-expert view and please ignore it.
+After all, everyone seems to have an opinion when it comes to restorations.

 How to get to Despotiko island in Greece